Murder of Mellory Manning: The focus on Mauha Fawcett

-24 year old Mauha Fawcett was a Mongrol Mob gang prospect, and was required to ‘tax’ sex workers $20 for each client in Christchurch's red-light area.
+24 year old Mauha Fawcett was a Mongrel Mob gang prospect, and was required to ‘tax’ sex workers $20 for each client in Christchurch's red-light area.
 He also had a difficult upbringing, using drugs as a child, and racking up dozens of convictions as he prospected for the gang.

 Ten days after Manning's body was found, Fawcett drove to Blenheim, where he crashed his car.
 He was already known to the police who became suspicious when they heard he left town.
 A few days after the murder, they arrested him for breaching bail.
 He was interviewed for four hours without a lawyer and denied having anything to do with Manning's death.

 Police interview tactics

 In March 2009, two detectives who have name suppression, arrived unannounced at Waikeria Prison, to interview Fawcett who was being held on unrelated charges.
 They recorded the interview and lied to Fawcett claiming the Mongrel Mob blamed him for Manning's murder and that his life was in danger.
 As they left, the detectives told Fawcett not to tell anyone about their conversation, including his lawyer.

 They came back three months later, pretending they wanted to help him.
-They told him there was a $50,000 reward and suggested that if Fawcett he helped them, he might receive some money.
+They told him there was a $50,000 reward and suggested that if Fawcett helped them, he might receive some money.
 At that point, he began to suggest he knew about Manning's murder and that he had seen the car she was picked up in.
 Once again, they told him: "Don't tell your f.....g lawyer everything about this, either."

 The confession

-On August 10, he was interviewed by Detective Inspector, Tom Fitzgerald who had been involved in the arrest and prosection of Scott Watson.
+On 10 August, he was interviewed by Detective Inspector, Tom Fitzgerald who had been involved in the arrest and prosection of Scott Watson.
 Fawcett's story changed every time he was interviewed, but eventually said he hit Manning with a pole.
 He suggested he had to join in with the attack to win his gang patch.
 (At Fawcett's appeal in 2022, a leading expert in false confessions, Professor Richard Leo of San Francisco University, said that given he had FASD, the “threats and promises” made to Fawcett by the police were, “without question, psychologically coercive”, and raised the risk he would falsely confess.)